Are The Health Insurance Premiums Worth It?

 A question that I’ve struggled with over the past few years is whether the money my wife and I pay every month for health insurance premiums are really worth it.
 We’re paying thousands of dollars every year for coverage, and we could never really see much benefit.
 We’re young and healthy and we don’t have any major medical costs.
 We don’t have any family history of problems, so we thought that maybe we should just discontinue the coverage and invest the saved money?

 Our thinking is apparently shared by a large number of people in this country.
-According to the Census Bureau Nearly 47 million Americans, or 16 percent of the population, were without health insurance in 2005, the latest government data available.
-The number of uninsured rose 2.2 million between 2005 and 2006 and has increased by almost 9 million people since 2000.
-That is a lot of uninsured people.
+According to the Census Bureau Nearly 42 million Americans, or 13.4 percent of the population, were without health insurance in 2013, the latest government data available.
 Granted, a majority of those people probably just can’t afford health insurance because of rising costs, but a large number of them are also choosing not to pay for it because they feel the money can be better spent elsewhere.

 We Decided To Pay For Our Coverage Anyway.
 We’re Glad We Did.